 It's that time of year again; the crack of the bat, the roar of the crowd and the boys and girls of summer are playing again.
-The Tulsa National Little League board of directors would like to thank everyone for helping make this league successful.
+The Tulsa National LL board of directors would like to thank everyone for helping make this league successful.
 Our organization continues to work hard to improve the league, keep costs at a minimum, promote safety and make this a positive baseball experience for your child.

-For all rule changes, needed forms, schedules and standings, please check out our website at www.tulsalittleleague.org.
+For all rule changes, needed forms, schedules and standings, please check out our WEBSITE.

-Safety is always "Job One" with Tulsa Little League Baseball.
-Tulsa Little League has completed a facility survey that has been submitted to Little League International.
+Safety is always "Job One" with Tulsa National LL.
+Tulsa National LL has completed a facility survey that has been submitted to Little League International.
 Please read this entire Safety Manual carefully.
-There is a great deal of important information contained in this manual and with your help, we can make Tulsa Little League Baseball a Safe and Fun experience for everyone involved.
+There is a great deal of important information contained in this manual and with your help, we can make our league Safe and Fun experience for everyone involved.